huxuan/iptvtools/docs/parameters.rst

 -------

 TIMEOUT is used to check the connectivity.
-Direct check which only fecth the response header tends to be fast.
+Direct check which only fetch the response header tends to be fast.
 But it usually takes seconds to probe stream information depends on your network (bandwidth and latency).
 For me, it is about 3 to 5 seconds.